MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AutoSensitivityLabelRule.md

 ```

 ### -IncludeExecutionRuleGuids
-{{ The parameter IncludeExecutionRuleGuids takes a boolean value which will toggle including the execution rule guid in the rule details. }}
+The IncludeExecutionRuleGuids parameter specifies whether to include the execution rule GUID in the rule details.
+Valid values are:

+- $true: Include the execution rule GUID in the rule details.

+- $false: Don't include the execution rule GUID in the rule details.
+This is the default value.

 ```yaml
 Type: Boolean